Hearing on President-Elect Trump's Proposed Tariffs

 These estimates don't account for retaliation, which can be devastating for American industries.

-In my state of Washington in 2019, apple growers across our state lost millions of dollars in market share in India.
+In my state of Washington, in 2019, apple growers across our state lost millions of dollars in market share in India when they retaliated for tariffs that Trump imposed on steel and aluminum.

 Thank you.

-Mr. Duke, how could sweeping tariff increases on Canada, Mexico, and other trading partners impact export -focused industries and jobs like those in Washington State?
+Mr. Duke, how could sweeping tariff increases on Canada and Mexico and other TROP trading partners impact export-focused industries and jobs like those in Washington state?

 Yeah, I can think of four ways.

-That Indians, the Washington apple costs more to them in the Indian rupee, and that's what happens.
+That Indians, the Washington apple, costs more to them in the Indian rupee.

 They rely on imported goods to stay competitive.

-There was a study that showed Trump's first round of tariffs were the equivalent of a 2 % tariff on U .S. goods abroad because of those higher costs they bore.
+There was a study that showed Trump's first round of tariffs were the equivalent of a 2% tariff on U.S. goods abroad because of those higher costs that they bore.

 The third part is obviously retaliation, just as you said.